Linuxfabrik/monitoring-plugins/check-plugins/nodebb-status/README.rst

     err503,                                     Continous Counter,  503 responses from today nodebb_heap_used,                           Bytes,
     nodebb_heap_used_percent,                   Percentage,
-    nodebb_rss,                                 Bytes,              "rss = "Resident Set Size".
-This is the non-swapped physical memory a process has used.""
+    nodebb_rss,                                 Bytes,              "rss = 'Resident Set Size'.
+This is the non-swapped physical memory a process has used."

 Credits, License